 - Students are expected to adhere to the Code of Conduct, which they sign upon registration.
 Cases of misconduct will be reported to the ATYP office and each case will be treated on an individual basis.
 Serious infractions, or repeated minor infractions, may result in a student being dismissed from the program.

 - Students are expected to show respect to instructors, other students, and university staff.
 Disrupting the class or behaving in a manner that prevents classmates from learning will not be tolerated.

 - Outside the classroom, students should use indoor voices and avoid horseplay.
 Campus buildings and facilities should not be mistreated.

-- Students should not disturb staff in any of the offices in Sangren Hall or the Kendall Center except in the case of an emergency.
+- Students should not disturb staff in any of the offices in Sangren Hall or at the WMU Battle Creek location except in the case of an emergency.
 Needing a pen or other office supplies does not constitute an emergency.
 The people who work in these offices are not ATYP staff and have no connection to the program.